AustroMelee/Austros-ATLA-World/docs/data flow.md

 - **Grid & Card:** `src/components/EntityGrid/EntityGrid.tsx`, `src/components/ItemCard/ItemCard.tsx`.
 - **Matrix Rain & Effects (2025):** `src/components/MatrixRain/MatrixRain.tsx`, `src/components/Layout.tsx`.
 - **Glassmorphism Styling:** `src/components/ThemedCard/ThemedCard.tsx`, `src/styles/custom.css`.
+- **Enhanced Filtering System (2025):** `src/components/Filters/FilterBar.tsx`, filtering logic in `src/pages/HomeContainer.tsx`.
 - **Styling/utility:** `src/components/CustomMarkdownRenderer.tsx`, `src/components/NationIcon/NationIcon.tsx`, `src/utils/stringUtils.ts`.
 - **Navigation:** `src/utils/navigationUtils.ts` (smooth scrolling utility).

 **In short:**
-Data flows from `enriched-data.json` → fetched by `HomeContainer` (via `useEnrichedData`) → indexed and filtered by the `useSearch` hook in the browser → passed to `Home` → rendered as a grid in `EntityGrid` → each card is an `ItemCard` which can expand into a full-screen modal. **NEW (2025):** The entire interface is overlaid with an authentic Matrix digital rain effect that flows through transparent glassmorphism cards, creating a cohesive cyberpunk terminal aesthetic. **Navigation:** Smooth scrolling is enabled globally via CSS and programmatically via the `navigationUtils.ts` utility.
+Data flows from `enriched-data.json` → fetched by `HomeContainer` (via `useEnrichedData`) → **filtered by the enhanced sequential filtering pipeline** (Collections → Nations → Categories → Subcategories → Age/Gender/Bender) → indexed and filtered by the `useSearch` hook in the browser → passed to `Home` → rendered as a grid in `EntityGrid` → each card is an `ItemCard` which can expand into a full-screen modal. **NEW (2025):** The entire interface is overlaid with an authentic Matrix digital rain effect that flows through transparent glassmorphism cards, creating a cohesive cyberpunk terminal aesthetic. **Enhanced Filtering:** Multi-layered filtering system with PNG nation images, partial string matching for nation filters, comprehensive sub-filter mapping, multi-field coverage for accurate character classification, age range filtering with animal exclusion, gender filtering with visual icons, and bender/nonbender classification. **Navigation:** Smooth scrolling is enabled globally via CSS and programmatically via the `navigationUtils.ts` utility.

 ---

-## 4. Data Schema Adherence & Template Guidance
+## 5. Data Schema Adherence & Template Guidance

 - All data displayed in the frontend must originate from records in `public/enriched-data.json` that strictly follow the canonical schema described in `docs/data pipeline.md`.
 - The enrichment script (`2-enrich-data.mjs`) is responsible for "promoting" all necessary UI fields (e.g., image, role, nation) to the top level of each record.
+- **Character Classification:** All characters now have proper ageRange, gender, isBender, and bendingElement fields for comprehensive filtering.
-- Always validate new or edited markdown data by running `npm run build:data` and checking for errors before expecting changes in the UI.
+- **Data Validation:** Always validate new or edited markdown data by running `npm run build:data` and checking for errors before expecting changes in the UI.
+- **Tag Standards:** All tags must be single, underscore-joined words (e.g., "water_nation", "firebender", "main_villain").